- Building Control Open or Close

 Please note, your personal information is only used to investigate alleged unauthorised breaches of planning control.
 Your details are kept secure and are not shared with any other party.
 For more information on how we use personal information please go to our privacy statement on our website here.

 Planning Policy Open or Close

 The Planning Policy team deals with all matters concerned with the writing and interpretation of planning policies.
-This includes the 2001-2011 Local Plan, Draft 2011-2033 Local Plan, Supplementary Planning Documents and Other guidance, Authority Monitoring Report, Local Development Scheme, Statement of Community Involvement, Neighbourhood Planning and Self and Custom Build Housing.
+This includes the 2001-2011 Local Plan, Draft 2011-2033 Local Plan, Supplementary Planning Documents and Other guidance, Authority Monitoring Report, Local Development Scheme, Statement of Community Involvement and Neighbourhood Planning.
+Self and Custom Build Housing can be found here.
 Please see the Local Plan pages for more information.